atzberg/mango-selm/README.md

 Please let us know if you encounter any bugs or issues when using the package by providing information [here](https://forms.gle/432eGjn2UYFVodqo8).

+__Please submit usage and citation information__

+Please let us know if you use this package in your simulation work by submitting information [here](https://forms.gle/CukiUvkqpszLuCgU6).
+This helps us with reporting and further development of the package.

 __Additional Information__ <br>
 http://atzberger.org/